We used our decades of experience to build our dream platform.

 Taylor has over 35 years of distinguished public and military service, serving as Chief Security Officer for General Electric, and then Under Secretary for the Office of Intelligence and Analysis under the US Department of Homeland Security.

-Scott has over 40 years of extensive law enforcement experience including serving as the Chief of Police for Arlington, the City of Fairfax and Fairfax County in Northern Virginia, as well as serving as the Assistant Inspector General for Program Integrity for the US Department of Interior Office of Inspector General.
+Scott has over 40 years of law enforcement experience including serving as the Chief of Police for Arlington, the City of Fairfax and Fairfax County in Northern Virginia, as well as the Assistant Inspector General for Program Integrity for the US Department of Interior Office of Inspector General.